Waste Management Strategy

 What happens now?

-Now the Waste Strategy has been formally adopted by Councilors and has become an official Council Strategy.
+The Waste Strategy has been formally adopted by Councilors and has become an official Council Strategy.
 Council now starts developing internal project plans to map out the next 12 months and beyond.
-There is a lot of work to do and we want to keep the Community informed.
-In the coming months this page will be updated.
+There is a lot of work to do and we want to keep our Community informed.
+In the coming months this page will be updated with the latest details.

 - Phone: 02 4988 0255